francescoaristei/io_uring_fsm/README.md

 - `./benchmark <number_of_clients> <duration_of_the_interaction_in_seconds>`

-The results of the testing are written in the stdout.ù
+The results of the testing are written in the stdout.

 ### Integration with AOS-playground